Warwick High School (Virginia): Extracurricular activities

 During the 2007–2008 school year, Warwick High School started an archery team.
 The team won the state competition and went to nationals in Louisville, Kentucky.

 Warwick High School's Scholastic Bowl team has won the Peninsula District Scholastic Bowl every year since 2017-18.

 Warwick High School has also enjoyed great success in debate and forensics.
 Students from the debate team qualified for the state championship tournament in the 2021-2022 year and won the LD style championship.

 In 1986, the Raiders football team advanced to the state championship but lost to Thomas Edison 7-6.
 In 2022-2023 school year, the Raiders football team went to the state's semi-finals game where and when the Raiders lost 28-0 to Dinwiddie High School.

-In 2024, Warwick High School's Debate Team placed at the VHSL Class 5 State Championships, held April 26-27 at James Madison University in Harrisonburg.
+In 2024, Warwick High School's Debate Team placed at the VHSL Class 5 State Championships, held April 26–27 at James Madison University in Harrisonburg.
 Two students placed 3rd in the Public Forum category, and one student placed 1st in the Lincoln Douglas category.

 In 2025, Warwick High School placed 1st at Blue Crab Bowl, Virginia's regional competition of the National Ocean Sciences Bowl, and advanced to nationals.
-Warwick High School's Blue Crab Bowl Team ultimately placed 7th at the National Ocean Sciences Bowl Finals.
+Warwick High School's Blue Crab Bowl Team ultimately placed 7th out of 18 teams at the National Ocean Sciences Bowl Finals.

-In 2025, Warwick's HOSA chapter, a co-curricular activity of the Governor's Health Science Academy, competed at Virginia's HOSA State Leadership Conference (SLC), where six students place 1st in their respective competitions and advanced to the international level.
-They ultimately competed at HOSA's International Leadership Conference, held June 18-21 in Nashville.
+In 2025, Warwick's HOSA chapter, a co-curricular activity of the Governor's Health Science Academy, competed at Virginia's HOSA 45th State Leadership Conference, where six students place 1st in their respective competitions and advanced to the international level.
+They ultimately competed at HOSA International Leadership Conference, held June 18–21 in Nashville, Tennessee.

+In 2026, Warwick's HOSA chapter competed at Virginia's HOSA 46th State Leadership Conference, where seven students place 1st in their respective competitions and advanced to the international level.
+They will ultimately compete at HOSA's International Leadership Conference, held June 17–20 in Indianapolis, Indiana.

+In addition, in 2025, senior Ariana Logsdon would hail victory, winning gold at the VHSL Class 5 Cross Country Championship with a 19:15 time, becoming the first individual state champion for Warwick since 1997 in any sport and first female state champion since 1978.